Skip to main content

 The AWS Lambda handler is used to send requests to AWS Lambda.
-This handler can be used as a drop in replacement for AWS API Gateway when exposing Lambda functions as an API or HTTP endpoint.
+This handler can be used as an alternative to AWS API Gateway when exposing Lambda functions as an API or HTTP endpoint.

 To setup the AWS Lambda handler in the portal UI, select the AWS Lambda handler on any route.